Jan McFarlane

 Janet Elizabeth "Jan" McFarlane (born 25 November 1964) is a British Church of England bishop and former speech and language therapist.
-She has been a Canon Residentiary of Lichfield Cathedral and honorary assistant bishop in the Diocese of Lichfield since 2020.
-She previously served as Bishop of Repton (the suffragan bishop of the Diocese of Derby) since her consecration as a bishop on 29 June 2016; and (additionally) Acting Bishop of Derby from 31 August 2018 to February 2019.
+She has been Dean of Lichfield, the primus inter pares (first among equals) of the clergy at Lichfield Cathedral — the mother church of the Diocese of Lichfield — since 2024; she has also been an honorary assistant bishop of the Diocese since 2020.
+She has previously served as a Canon of Lichfield; as Bishop of Repton (the suffragan bishop of the Diocese of Derby); and as Acting Bishop of Derby.

 Early life and education

 Jan McFarlane was born on 25 November 1964 in Stoke-on-Trent, Staffordshire, England.
 She was educated at Blythe Bridge High School, a state secondary school in Blythe Bridge near Stoke-on-Trent.
 She studied at the University of Sheffield, graduating with a Bachelor of Medical Science (BMedSci) degree in 1987.
 She then worked as a Speech Therapist in the National Health Service and lived in North Staffordshire.
 She specialised in teaching deaf children to speak.

 Having been selected for ordination, Jan McFarlane underwent a number of years of formation.
 She studied theology at St John's College, Durham, and graduated from the University of Durham with a Bachelor of Arts (BA) degree in 1992.
 She then underwent a further year of training at Cranmer Hall, Durham, an open evangelical Anglican theological college, completing a Diploma in Ministry (DipMin) in 1993.